Women's Footballer of the Year contender Alexandra Popp

 "During the Euros and before I did think about ending my international career after the tournament.
 But I have to say that this team - the national team as well as the team in Wolfsburg - is giving me such a good time at the moment.

 "But I also say very honestly that I always go with my gut feeling deciding if I am playing another tournament or not.
-And that´s why it's possible that in six months all of a sudden my gut feeling [could be] that it´s over."
+And that's why it's possible that in six months all of a sudden my gut feeling [could be] that it´s over."

 What others say